was744/carnival-game/README.md

 Miss too much and you lose
 Targets get harder to hit the more you score.

--ISSUES--------------
-1) Clock accelerates on any keypress other than 'p'

 -FUTURE FEATURES---------

 -Prevent accidental dragging of targets